I am a psychologist and pharmacologist.

 PhD candidate in Health, Psychology, and Psychiatry.

-I am currently conducting scientific research through the Sant Joan de Déu Hospital (Barcelona), the International Center for Ethnobotanical Education, Research and Service (ICEERS), and the Medical Anthropology Research Center (MARC; Universitat Rovira i Virgili), studying psychedelic drugs.
+I am currently conducting scientific research through the Sant Joan de Déu Hospital (Barcelona), the Spanish Society of Psychedelic Medicine (SemPSI), and the Medical Anthropology Research Center (MARC; Universitat Rovira i Virgili), studying psychedelic drugs.

 My primary interest is to approach complex phenomena using a combination of different disciplines and lenses.
 I am convinced that only a broad, integrative vision will allow us to understand what all this is about.